 Once I was taking to someone about their new apartment, and they were telling me about how it was perfect for them except for one thing.
 As soon as they said that, I instantly had a mental image of fireworks.
 I said “Don’t tell me.
 Let me guess.
 Fireworks.”
 Amazed to hear this, they answered that I was right.
 In their last home they had a small fire pit, and had done private ceremonies in which they took bath salts and threw them into the fire, making small displays of fireworks to punctuate their prayers.

-The point to this story is that I had my mental image of fireworks appear instantly – immediately after I heard them speak.
-I discussed this with a psychic of over 30 years experience, and they answered that that was how it was done.
+The point to this story is that my mental image of fireworks appeared instantly – immediately after I heard them speak.
+I discussed this with a psychic of over 30 years experience, and they said that’s how it was done.
 To be ‘open’ to psychic experience, one only has to be able to recognize which of the many thoughts, feelings, images, and sensations is the first to appear in response to something.
-That one will be the one that has psychic content.
+That’s the one with any psychic content.

 The next thing is to pay attention to what it (the immediate response) was.
 Was it a visual image?
 A thought?
 A sensation in your body?
 An emotion, or just a sense of knowing?